 The Gold Factory is an incremental game that pays homage to the games that inspired it right on its credits page and features the same ASCII art game world as those inspirations.
-Borrowing ideas from the likes of the exceedingly popular Candy Box and A Dark Room this title takes the genre in some fun directions and well worth a playthrough for fans of this niche genre.
+Borrowing ideas from the likes of the exceedingly popular Candy Box and A Dark Room this title takes the genre in some interesting and fun directions that make it well worth a playthrough for fans of this niche genre.

 - Use gold, iron and pizza in this incremental game to progress through buildings and challenges.

-- Dig holes, fight ghosts and adventure to the castle.
+- Dig holes, fight rats and adventure to the castle for the ultimate objective.

 - Use swords, potions and skills in battle against various enemies of increasing difficulty.

 - Play for free in your browser.